juancarloskatigbak8/Los-Angeles-Forest-Fires-Time-Series-Prediction-based-on-Sentiment-Analysis-of-Los-Angeles-Times-Art/README.md

 * Make sure to proactively do this in both Terminal/Command Prompt and Jupyter Notebook just to be sure so that there is no interruption with running the assignment!

 For macOS/Linux (Terminal)/For Windows (Command Prompt):
-pip install beautifulsoup4 requests pandas numpy lxml transformers torch sentencepiece scipy scikit-learn tqdm ipywidgets scrapy
+pip install beautifulsoup4 requests pandas numpy lxml transformers torch sentencepiece scipy scikit-learn tqdm ipywidgets scrapy streamlit plotly

 For Jupyter Notebook (Note: Regularly copy/paste/run this on the first cell of part1.ipynb and part2.ipynb just to make sure that these dependencies have also been installed in your Jupyter Notebook in case they have not been installed yet):
-!pip install beautifulsoup4 requests pandas numpy lxml transformers torch sentencepiece scipy scikit-learn tqdm ipywidgets scrapy
+!pip install beautifulsoup4 requests pandas numpy lxml transformers torch sentencepiece scipy scikit-learn tqdm ipywidgets scrapy streamlit plotly

 ### Running the Project
-Phase 1: Weather Data Collection
+Running the Project
-Weather data retrieved from the Meteostat API.
-Run code cells in la_wildfire_ten_year_prediction.ipynb.
+Phase 1–4 (in Jupyter Notebook)

-Phase 2: Web Scraping
+Open la_wildfire_ten_year_prediction.ipynb to run all the preprocessing, analysis, and modeling.

-- Run la_wildfire_ten_year_prediction.ipynb.ipynb for scraping LA Times articles (filtered for fire-related events).
+Phase 5: Streamlit Dashboard
-- Requires cookies from an active LA Times subscription.
+From terminal inside the project folder:

-Phase 3: Text Analysis
+streamlit run app.py

-- Run part2.ipynb to process scraped articles with:
+This opens the wildfire predictor dashboard in your browser.

-  - HuggingFace summarization
+What I Learned / Limitations

-  - Sentiment polarity analysis
+Learned:

-  - Emotion classification (fear, alert, sadness, neutral, anger)
+Combining time series + NLP for multi-source forecasting

-- Output: CSV files for modeling.
+How emotion and sentiment can signal real-world events

-Notes on Modeling (Phase 4)
+Visual storytelling via Streamlit

-Initial modeling will:
+Limitations:

-Merge article sentiment/emotion with weather by date.
+Very few fire events (14 in 10 years) led to class imbalance

-Use historical wildfire occurrences (if available) as labels.
+Emotions derived from articles may lag real fire dates

-Train a classifier to forecast risk of fire based on weather + public mood.
+Summarization was not used in final model due to limited contribution

 ## Author